gobbyo/kinetic-display/docs/assembly/deploydigitproject.md

 # Deploy the Digit Project to the Digit PCB

-This section guides you through uploading code to your Raspberry Pi Pico 2040 for the digit PCB.
+In this guide you will upload code from the **digit** folder on your computer to your Raspberry Pi Pico 2040.

 ## Prerequisites